 Thomas G. Myers Professor of Electrical Engineering, Bioengineering, and Medical Engineering

-Martin and Eileen Summerfield Professor of Applied Physics and Professor of Electrical Engineering
+Martin and Eileen Summerfield Professor of Applied Physics and Electrical Engineering

 Professor Amnon Yariv's research focuses on the theoretical and technological underpinning of optical communication.
 Present projects include: new types of semiconductor lasers, optical phase-lock systems and coherent photonics, hybrid Si/III-V devices for lasers, detectors and modulation, "Slow" light propagation in artificial periodic dielectric waveguides.

 Assistant Professor of Computing and Mathematical Sciences

 Yisong Yue's research interests lie primarily in the theory and application of statistical machine learning.
 He is particularly interested in developing novel methods for structured prediction, spatiotemporal reasoning, adaptive learning systems, and learning with humans in the loop.
 In the past, his research has been applied to information retrieval, content recommendation, text classification, learning from rich user interfaces, analyzing implicit human feedback, data-driven animation, behavior analysis, sports analytics, experiment design for science, learning to optimize, policy learning in robotics, and adaptive routing and allocation problems.